 Ceramic sputter targets often need to be bonded to a metallic carrier.
-The better this bond provides mechanical, electrical and thermal contact, the better and longer the target works.
-Next, we will describe indium soldering for all of you.
+The better this bond provides mechanical, electrical, and thermal contact, the better and longer the target works.
+Next, we describe indium soldering for all of you.

-The sputter targets are ceramic discs with a few millimeters thickness.
+The sputter targets are ceramic discs with a few millimeters in thickness.
 They have to be attached mechanically and coupled electrically and thermally with a metallic target holder.
-Insulating targets for RF sputtering can be coupled capacitively and conducting targets for DC sputtering have to be coupled conductively.
+Insulating targets for RF sputtering can be coupled capacitively, and conducting targets for DC sputtering have to be coupled conductively.

-This connection between target holder and target disc is critical for the target to operate.
-It has to be vacuum-safe, stable at somewhat elevated temperature, and resistant to progressing oxidation by the oxygen plasma.
-This excludes many glues and resins.
+This connection between the target holder and target disc is critical for the target to operate.
+It has to be vacuum-safe, stable at somewhat elevated temperature, and resistant to oxidation by the oxygen plasma.
+This excludes many types of glue and resins.
 The connection also has to be mechanically strong and resistant to fatigue: The target disc is heated on one side by the plasma and thermal radiation from the hot substrate heater with a power of at least 80W.
-With the other side it is attached to the water-cooled target holder.
+On the other side, it is attached to the water-cooled target holder.
 This causes the target to expand and shrink relative to the target holder each time the target is switched on and off.
 If the connection between target and holder is too strong and stiff, the target may crack.
-If the target does not adhere to the holder strongly enough, it may delaminated progressively.
-This process reduces the electrical and thermal contact and therefore accelerates the delamination, because the temperature difference between target disc and target holder increases.
+If the target does not adhere to the holder strongly enough, it may be delaminated progressively.
+This process reduces the electrical and thermal contact and accelerates the delamination because the temperature difference between the target disc and target holder increases.

 RF targets can be glued with Torr Seal, a high-vacuum glue.
-It seems to contain a ceramic filler which passivates the surface against oxidation by the oxygen plasma.
-The adhesion of this glue to metals and ceramics is very good.
-Only some cracking was observed after longer target operation times.
+It seems to contain a ceramic filler that passivates the surface against oxidation by the oxygen plasma.
+The adhesion of this glue to metals and ceramics is excellent.
+Only some cracking is observed after longer target operation times.

-The connection between target and holder can be released by heating above the melting point and then removing the target disc from the holder.
+The connection between the target and holder can be released by heating above the melting point and then removing the holder's target disc.